SlaterJamesSmith/doctor-lookup/README.md

 ### Roadmap & bugs
 This application still needs work before it can be considered complete.
 It's functional on a basic level, but has the following issues:
 * Though functional, front end logic is not dry.
 Some code may need to move to back end logic.
 * For some reason, the DOM will not read follow up user inputs after the first API request is called.
 For example, when I tried to build out a "try again" button, or simply tried to rerun the application without first refreshing the page, the buttons did not work at all.
-This is an issue that needs to be addressed.
+This is an issue that needs to be addressed. **PROBLEM RESOLVED** The issue lies with the 'Replace HTML' code called in the JavaScript file.
+This issue has been identified, but not yet fixed in the project

 ### License

-*{This software is licensed under the MIT license}* Copyright (c) 2019 **_{Slater Smith}_**
+*This software is licensed under the MIT license* Copyright (c) 2019 **_Slater Smith_**